slackhq/nebula/docker/README.md

 ## Building

-From the root of the repository, run `make all-docker`.
+From the root of the repository, run `make docker`.

 ## Running